 As a teacher and a principal, I’ve been a part of lots of first days of school!
-The day is generally filled with excitement and a good dose of anxiousness on student, parent and educator ends.
+The day is generally filled with excitement and a good dose of anxiousness on the student, parent and educator end.
 As with any new experience, reading books for kids on the topic can help ease the transition into a new situation.

 Today I’m sharing some new first day of school books along with some old favorites!
-Whether your child is starting preschool or kindergarten for the first time or just heading back to school, these books will help get ready for the big day.
+Whether a child is starting preschool or kindergarten for the first time or just heading back to school, these books will help get ready for the big day.

 Full Disclosure: This post contains affiliate links.

-Perfect First Day of School Books for any Age
+Perfect First Day of School Books for Any Age